AshParker19/42_minishell/docs/documentation.md

 ---

 #### Shift Separators

+ To prepare the input string for the tokenizer all seperating characters
+ * 			need to be found.
+To mark them frankenshell shifts their ASCII value by -128.
+This makes an easy check for all of them possible (ASCII < 0) without loosing their original value.
+ *
+ * 			This file contains all the functions related to the shifting of the seperating characters.
+ *
+ * 			A seperating character needs to be outside of any quotes to be shifted.
+ * 			Those are the characters which we consider as seperating characters:
+ * 				- whitespace
+ * 				- pipe	(|)
+ * 				- redirections (>, <, >>, <<)

 This step is used to mark all seperators in the input string.
 This is needed for the [tokenization](#tokenizing) and [parsing](#parsing).

 ###### Quote State